Reversing adiabatic state preparation in few-level quantum systems: Results

 \subsection{Adiabatic phase}

 As just shown in the previous section, the evolution $\ket{1} \to \ket{T}$ can be reversed with perfect fidelity.
 Like in atomic transitions, one may wonder how this reversibility is affected by adding an appropriate phase to the Hamiltonian in Eq. \eqref{eq:Ham-1}.
 Following \cite{Barfuss2019}, we explicitly make the matrix element $\Omega_{1T}$ complex.
 The evolution will then crucially depend on the value and the time dependence of such a phase, see for instance refs. \cite{Hoang2019, Li2021, Kosachiov1992}, with immediate practical consequences discussed, e.g., in \cite{Barfuss2019, Ennio2025}.
 For the experiments with molecules described in \cite{Ahmed2011, AhmedLyyra:2013, AhmedLyyra:2014}, the amplitudes $\alpha$ and $\beta$, see appendix \ref{app:A}, quantify the mixing of the singlet and triplet states, due to the Autler-Townes effect \cite{Kirova2005,Ahmed2011, AhmedLyyra:2013, AhmedLyyra:2014}, and can be made complex.
 This would realize complex coupling elements $\Omega_{1T}=|\Omega_{1T}| \, e^{i \phi}$.
-In order to engineer the evolution, we make this new phase time-dependent.
+Alternatively, e.g., electro-optical phase shifters could be added to control the coupling matrix elements in a different realization of a three-level system.
+In order to engineer the evolution, we make this new phase of the coupling elements time-dependent.

 Since in our case we essentially have an evolution in which the third state $\ket{S}$ does not play any role, at least in the ideal adiabatic implementation, we are practically dealing with a two-level system.
+This is similar to the counterdiabatic control of stimulated Raman adiabatic passage (STIRAP) \cite{Petiziol2020, Chen2016, GiannelliArimondo2014}, but here we control two avoided crossings between the same states, not between three different states as in STIRAP.
 We illustrate the resulting evolution in the following, using a Bloch vector model that restricts to the subspace spanned by $\ket{1}$ and $\ket{T}$, and the corresponding effective Hamiltonian

 The function $\mathrm{sign}(\tau - \frac{1}{2})$ changes the sign of the coupling along $\sigma_x$ at half the protocol time, while the phase $\phi_k(\tau)$ induces a mixing of the operators $\sigma_x$ and $\sigma_y$.
 We choose